PhD researcher, University of Antwerp

 Research: I am interested in the philosophy of action, broadly conceived, as well as the philosophy of psychology/cognitive science and social ontology.
 With respect to moral responsibility, my research has focused on the relation between shared/collective action and shared/collective moral responsibility and obligations.
 Issues that I am currently thinking about: the analogy between coordination of complex action over time and coordination of complex action between several agents, “attributionism” about moral responsibility applied to individual and collective moral responsibility, and how quality of will is related to intentions.

-Sofia Bonicalzi is a postdoctoral researcher associated with the Chair of Philosophy of Mind, at the LMU.
-Starting in February 2020, she will be a senior researcher (RTD-b, tenure track) at Roma Tre University.
+Postdoctoral researcher associated with the Chair of Philosophy of Mind, at the LMU.
+Senior researcher (RTD-b, tenure track) at Roma Tre University.

 Sofia specialises in philosophy of mind/action, philosophy of cognitive neuroscience, and moral psychology.
 Her current research interests focus on the philosophy of volition, action and responsibility (in particular: epistemic and control conditions of responsibility, scepticism on responsibility, backward and forward-looking views of responsibility, moral luck, akrasia and responsibility).
 Before joining the LMU, she has been a postdoctoral researcher at the Institute of Cognitive Neuroscience, UCL (Action and Body Group) and at the School of Advanced Study (UoL), working on theoretical aspects of volition, intentions, and responsibility, and carrying out experimental work on the cognitive neuroscience of actions and intentions.